epforgpl/redflags/README.md

 ```
 redflags/
+	redflags-api/               - The webapp which provides API
+	redflags-api-docs/          - API documentation
 	redflags-docs/              - User, admin and developer documentation
 	redflags-engine/            - The engine which crawls, parses, flags notices
 	redflags-web/               - The webapp which serves the data